apache/echarts-doc/en/option/series/candlestick.md

 ## layout(string) = null

-layout method, optional values:
+Layout method, whose values may be:

-+ `'horizontal'`: horizontal layout of all boxs.
++ `'horizontal'`: horizontally layout all boxs.

-+ `'vertical'`: vertical layout of all boxs.
++ `'vertical'`: vertically layout all boxs.

 The default value is decided by the current situation of coordinate axis: if `category` is horizontal axis, there would be horizontal layout; otherwise, there would be vertical layout; if there is no `category` axis, it would be horizontal layout.